camerahub/camerahub/docs/CONTRIBUTING.md

 ## Development

-PhotoDB is written in [Python](https://www.python.org/) using the [Django](https://www.djangoproject.com/) framework.
+CameraHub is written in [Python](https://www.python.org/) using the [Django](https://www.djangoproject.com/) framework.
 Despite having a complex data model, the app itself is quite simple.

 Bugs and feature requests should be raised in the [issue tracker](https://github.com/djjudas21/photodb/issues).
 All feature suggestions will be considered